Achieving Honors in English

 Though the program occasionally accepts a few late applicants (i.e. students applying in the winter term of their junior year), admission is more difficult to achieve if you apply late.
 Your chances for success in the program are greatest if, before the first term of your senior year, you have taken at least one theory course (preferably Eng.
 390 or 490) and begun thinking about a possible focus for your thesis.
 The application consists of a cover sheet; a transcript; a 800-word statement of purpose; and a writing sample.

-Students interested in discussing their application can contact Professor Jennifer Wenzel, Director, English Honors Program.
+Students interested in discussing their application can contact Professor Gillian White, Director, English Honors Program.

 Click here for to download the Checklist for English Majors with Honors.